 Nearly two decades later, a newly composed Court appeared to undercut the Bounds holding when, in Lewis v.
-Casey, it overturned the Ninth Circuit's order mandating detailed and system-wide changes in the Arizona Department of Corrections' (ADOC) law libraries and legal assistance programs.47 However, because the underlying rationale for the Lewis decision is grounded in the evolving standing doctrine and the more statesrights oriented court, it should not be read to undermine the constitutionally recognized right of access to the courts laid out in Bounds.
-48
+Casev, it overturned the Ninth Circuit's order mandating detailed and system-wide changes in the Arizona Department of Corrections' (ADOC) law libraries and legal assistance programs.47 However, because the underlying rationale for the Lewis decision is grounded in the evolving standing doctrine and the more states-rights oriented court, it should not be read to undermine the constitutionally recognized right of access to the courts laid out in Bounds.48

-In Lewis, the district court found that the ADOC facilities were not in compliance with Bounds, specifically identifying two groups that were particularly affected by the ADOC's system for accessing the law library: prisoners in segregation (either for disciplinary purposes or otherwise) and illiterate or non-English-speaking inmates.
-49 The Supreme Court held that the district court's order requiring improvements to access were outside the scope of the holding of Bounds due to the court's failure to "identify anything more than an isolated instance of actual injury."50
+In Lewis, the district court found that the ADOC facilities were not in compliance with Bounds, specifically identifying two groups that were particularly affected by the ADOC's system for accessing the law library: prisoners in segregation (either for disciplinary purposes or otherwise) and illiterate or non-English-speaking inmates.49 The Supreme Court held that the district court's order requiring improvements to access were outside the scope of the holding of Bounds due to the court's failure to "identify anything more than an isolated instance of actual injury."50

-The application of access-to-courts doctrine to the issue of access to a law library has taken a huge blow in light of Lewis, although Bounds continues to be good law.
-51 Because access to the law library is as necessary for the review of e-discovery as it is to perform legal research, the Court's holdings in these cases will frame future litigation on challenges to restrictions on access to the library for e-discovery review.
-However, ediscovery access has great potential for litigation in proving the actual injury requirement imposed by Lewis.
-Lewis created an especially high standard to prove that an actual injury was incurred due to inadequate legal accused may assist their counsel in reviewing these files and identifying cooperating witnesses, which may help facilitate a strategy to impeach that witness at trial or otherwise perhaps give leverage to the defense in negotiating a plea deal.
+The application of access-to-courts doctrine to the issue of access to a law library has taken a huge blow in light of Lewis, although Bounds continues to be good law.51 Because access to the law library is as necessary for the review of e-discovery as it is to perform legal research, the Court's holdings in these cases will frame future litigation on challenges to

+46 For example, consider a drug distribution case with tens of thousands of wiretap audio files containing phone calls between the accused and various other participants.
+The accused may assist their counsel in reviewing these files and identifying cooperating witnesses, which may help facilitate a strategy to impeach that witness at trial or otherwise perhaps give leverage to the defense in negotiating a plea deal.

-See Lewis v.
+47 See Lewis v.
 Casey, 518 U.S. 343 (1996).
-See Joseph L. Gerken, Does Lewis v.
-Casey Spell the End to Court-Ordered Improvement of Prison Law Libraries?, 95 L. Libr.
+48 See Joseph L. Gerken, Does Lewis v.
+Casey Spell the End to Court-Ordered Improvement of Prison Law Libraries?, 95 L. LIBR.
 J. 491, 497 (2003).